Normed Fiber Functors: Normed Vector Spaces

 \begin{lemma} For all $\gamma \in \Gamma$ the following inclusion holds:

-If $|\ell^*|$ is dense in $|m^*|$, then this inclusion is an equality. \end{lemma} \begin{proof} Using a splitting basis of $(V,\alpha)$, one reduced to the case $(V,\alpha)=(\ell,|\;\;|)$.
-In this case the claim follows from Lemma \ref{DensityCons}. \end{proof}
+If $|\ell^*|$ is dense in $|m^*|$, then this inclusion is an equality. \end{lemma} \begin{proof} Using a splitting basis of $(V,\alpha)$, one reduced to the case $\dim(V)=1$.
+In this case, the claim follows from the fact that $|m^*|=\Gamma$. \end{proof}

 \begin{definition} Let $\mu$ and $\gamma$ be elements of $\Gamma$.
 We denote the class $\mu |\ell^*| \in \Gamma/|\ell^*|$ by $[\mu]$ and let

 be the image of the composition

 (Note that this image only depends on $[\mu]$.) \end{definition}